 - increased solidarity and sense of responsibility among EU Member States, and between the EU and non-member countries.

 With this in mind, in 2009 the European Commission made a proposal to establish a European Asylum Support Office (EASO).
 The EASO supports EU Member States in their efforts to implement a more consistent and fair asylum policy.
-It also provides technical and operational support to EU Member States facing particular pressures (in other words, those EU Member States receiving large numbers of asylum applicants).
+It also provides technical and operational support to Member States facing particular pressures (in other words, those Member States receiving large numbers of asylum applicants).
 The EASO became fully operational in June 2011 and has worked to increase its capacity, activity and influence, working with the European Commission and the United Nations High Commissioner for Refugees (UNHCR).

 In May 2010, the European Commission presented an action plan for unaccompanied minors (COM(2010) 213 final), who are regarded as the most exposed and vulnerable victims of migration.
 This plan aims to set-up a coordinated approach and commits all EU Member States to grant high standards of reception, protection and integration for unaccompanied minors.
 As a complement to this action plan, the European Migration Network has produced a comprehensive EU study on reception policies, as well as return and integration arrangements for unaccompanied minors.